cscully-allison/data-ensemble-interview-artifacts/Codes.md

 KT: P6 trying to recall actual results, or at least draw similar graphs to what they have seen.
 Grounding their choices in prior knowledge.
     - P5 also trying to recall performance metrics

-- Looking for common core, something to orient the data around
+- Looking for common core, something to orient the data around (see [Presence / Commonality](#presence-/-commonality))
     - P4: “there needs to be some common core, because like, the example would be structured about something that has some commonality, and then you will do perturbations to the input parameters or the execution environment like this, there's really no limit to what you could consider that”
     - P1: looking for consistency to orient the mental model of runs, “Because that's a very, like, throughout all the different kinds of data that I work with, there's always nodes.”